tsamantanis/titanic-data-visualization/README.md

 Here I created two separate groups by filtering the data on gender.
 Men are on the left and women are on the right.

+Think about ways you can express different ideas and tell a story about what happened by displaying subsets or groups of data.

 ## What will you turn in?